dcdunkan/manjeri-attendance/README.txt

 [ ] use global stores for global data
 [ ] switch to data tables instead of normal tables
 [ ] extra verifications for auth in server routes
+[ ] verify if the attendance is marked/edited/deleted within the allowed time period (last 7 days) [ ] drizzle transactions / batch operations